-X-rays of the chest are almost always done.
+X-rays of the chest are almost always done when doctors suspect a lung or heart disorder.
 Other imaging tests are done as needed to provide doctors with specific information to make a diagnosis.

 Chest x-rays are routinely taken from the back to front.
 Usually a view from the side is also taken.
 Chest x-rays provide a good outline of the heart and major blood vessels and usually can reveal a serious disorder in the lungs, the adjacent spaces, or the chest wall, including the ribs.
 For example, chest x-rays can show most pneumonias, lung tumors, chronic obstructive pulmonary disease, a collapsed lung (atelectasis), and air (pneumothorax) or fluid (pleural effusion) in the pleural space.
 Although chest x-rays seldom give enough information to determine the exact cause of the abnormality, they can help a doctor determine whether and which other tests are needed to make a diagnosis.